supabase/supabase-grafana/README.md

 Fill it out with your project details.

-1. To monitor a single project, fill out your `project ref` and `service role key`,  which you can find [here](https://app.supabase.com/project/_/settings/api).
+1. **Supabase Monitoring**: To monitor a single project, fill out your `project ref` and `service role key`, which you can find [here](https://app.supabase.com/project/_/settings/api).
+Alternatively, to monitor multiple projects you'll need to create an access token [here](https://supabase.com/dashboard/account/tokens).

-2. Alternatively, to monitor multiple projects you'll need to create an access token [here](https://supabase.com/dashboard/account/tokens).
+2. **VLM Server Monitoring**: To monitor your VLM server, set the `VLM_SERVER_URL` to your server's URL (e.g., `https://llm.uiuc.chat`).
+The system will automatically scrape metrics from the `/metrics` endpoint.

 ### Run with Docker